Stride-Labs/stride/scripts/connecting_to_juno_mainnet.md

-* Make host chains array empty in `start_network.sh` and exit before channel creation script is run
+# Connecting to Mainnet
+## Setup Scripts
-* Update stride chain ID in vars.sh and set num nodes to 1
+* Update stride and host chain IDs in vars.sh and set num nodes to 1
 * In `init_chain.sh`
     * Comment line that sets the unbonding time
-    * Replace chain specific genesis settings if statement with just `set_stride_genesis $MAIN_GENESIS`
-    * Only update str
-* In `init_relayers.sh`
-    * Get chain ID from vars and pass that into the hermes command
+    * Get rid of if branches on CHAIN_ID and keep just the stride logic
 * Update go relayer
-    * Update chain IDs
+    * Update stride and host chain IDs (in chains and paths sections)
     * Set stride gas price to 0
+    * Update endpoints for host
 * Update hermes
     * Updated chain IDs
     * Comment out other hosts